 The conference was held in the Orchid Hall at the Bandos Maldives resort.
 It is a mere 10-minute boat journey from Velana International Airport on Male Island, the Maldives’ principal entry point for air travellers.

-Speakers at the World Travel Writers’ Conference
+World Travel Writers’ Conference

-The final keynote speaker of the first World Travel Writers’ Conference was Janet Newenham, who talked about the role of travel writing in retaining memories that would otherwise be gone.
-A networking session followed.
+The final keynote speaker of the first World Travel Writers’ Conference was Janet Newenham.
+She talked about the role of travel writing in retaining memories that would otherwise be gone.

 Organised by Maldives TV

-Spending time in the Maldives
+Vacation in the Maldives

 Affordably priced guesthouses, such as those on Huraa Island, are opening the Maldives to a new group of travellers.

-The World Travel Writers’ Conference gala dinner
+World Travel Writers’ Conference gala dinner

-After helping ourselves to an expansive buffet featuring Maldivian and international cuisine, the evening event then provided an opportunity for participants and organisers to mingle, chat and dance together.
+After helping ourselves to an expansive buffet featuring Maldivian and international cuisine, the evening event provided an opportunity for participants and organisers to mingle, chat and dance.

 The conference was deemed a resounding success.

-Staying in the Maldives
+Hotels in the Maldives

-Getting to the Maldives
+Travel to the Maldives

 I flew from London Heathrow to the Maldives, via Doha, with Qatar Airways.

-See the Visit Maldives website for tourism related information and insights.
+See the Visit Maldives website for tourism-related information and insights.